alewiya/Final-Project/README.md

 I built this Website using C# ASP.Net Core MVC application, with persistent data stored in an Entity Framework SQLServer database, styled with Bootstrap and Css.

-While i was working on project i learned:-Authentication and Authorazation using identity, Enhanced security and validation.
+While i was working on project i learned:-Authentication and Authorazation using identity,and Enhanced security and validation.

 Remaining Features:-giveing notification for pharmacies whether posted medicine is picked or not, implementing google map,and